 - A Cranial Electrical Stimulation (CES) unit may be used as often as needed throughout the day.

 - Binaural beat music technology may also be helpful.
 Hemi-Sync has created a “Freedom from Smoking” recording that combines both verbal and binaural beat cues that synchronize brain hemispheres.

 Herbs can reduce physical and emotional stressors of withdrawal.
 One of the most important is Lobelia inﬂata L. (Campanulaceae).
 It is native to North America and has traditionally been used to treat upper respiratory conditions such as asthma, coughs, and Licorice root stick (not the candy, the actual plant root) makes an effective cigarette replacement that can be sucked on for the ﬁrst 4 weeks.
 Teas or extracts that combine oat “milky” seed (Avena sativa), skullcap (Scutellaria lateriﬂora), St. John’s wort (Hypericum perforatum), celery (Apium graveolens), and lavender (Lavandula vera) are also helpful (Smith, 2003) in relaxing the nervous system, easing withdrawal, and boosting mood.

-You can learn more about nicotine withdrawal in my books: Rhythms of Recovery; Trauma Nature and The Body, and Natural Woman: Herbal Remedies for Radiant Health at Every Age and Stage of Life.
+You can learn more about nicotine withdrawal in my books: Rhythms of Recovery: Integrative Medicine for PTSD and Complex Trauma, and Natural Woman: Herbal Remedies for Radiant Health at Every Age and Stage of Life.